dominance-analysis/dominance-analysis/README.md

   * data : Complete Dataset, should be a Pandas DataFrame.
   * target : Name of the target variable, it should be present in passed dataset.
   * top_k : No. of features to choose from all available features.
 By default, the package will run for top 15 features.
   * objective : It can take value either 0 or 1.
 0 for Classification and 1 for Regression.
+By default, the package will run for Regression.
   * pseudo_r2 : It can take one of the Pseudo R-Squared measures - "mcfadden","nagelkerke", "cox_and_snell" or "estrella", where default="mcfadden".
 It's not needed in case of regression (objective=1)

 ### Dominance Analysis - The Significance!